Frank Capra: Why We Fight series

 FDR was effusive: "I want every American to see this motion picture.
 General—please make all necessary arrangements".
 Prelude To War was distributed by 20th Century-Fox, and was nationally acclaimed.
 Fox also released Capra's Why We Fight opus, The Battle Of Russia.
 Released to service audiences in two-parts to accommodate hour-long periods during induction training, the nine-reel (nearly 90 minutes) epic detailed Russian history using excerpts of the films of Sergei Eisenstein, then proceeded to recent history through captured Nazi newsreels and those supplied reluctantly by Stalin.
 When he was shown the film in Moscow, Stalin was effusive and ordered one thousand 35mm prints.
 He was so anxious that his people should see the film that he did not bother creating a Russian soundtrack.
 Capra laughed in amazement years later when re-counting the tale: "Stalin had interpreters at the side of the stage in all the theatres.
 They simply translated the film on the fly, yelling like hell to be heard over the music and sound effects".
 The series was seen in theaters throughout the U.S. They were also translated into French, Spanish, Portuguese, and Chinese for screening in other countries, under the aegis of Robert Riskin.
 Winston Churchill ordered that all of them be shown to the British public in theaters.

 Following a shifting of alliances at the end of World War II, some of the Why We Fight films were effectively banned.
 The Battle Of Russia, due to its positivity toward the Soviet Union, was essentially banned until the 1980s.
 Conversely, some of the other films, which spoke negatively of the Germans and Japanese, were taken out of print, as these countries were now allies.
 Know Your Enemy: Japan, which barely saw a release because its release date came just days before the Japanese surrender, was kept under wraps afterwards as well: Capra noted that the U.S. "suddenly needed friendly relations with the Japs and the film, along with several others, was locked up".

 The Why We Fight series is widely considered a masterpiece of war information documentaries.
 Prelude to War, the first in the series, won the 1942 Academy Award for Best Documentary Feature.
-When his career ended, Capra regarded these films as his most important works.
-He was discharged from the service in 1945 as a colonel, having been awarded the Legion of Merit in 1943, the Distinguished Service Medal in 1945, the World War I Victory Medal (for his service in World War I), the American Defense Service Medal, the American Campaign Medal and the World War II Victory Medal.
+"Divide and Conquer," about the German victory in the Low Countries and France in 1940, is an excellent treatment of that decisive campaign, particularly the fall of France.
+When his career ended years later, Capra regarded these films as his most important works.
+He was discharged from the service in 1945 as a colonel.